mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 *(As proposed by Malin Lobb - creating two parallel competition leagues.
 Pilots could choose to compete in "Single Winner" events (either "open" or with "Equalizers"/"MRT") feeding a traditional Overall WPRS, OR in "Multi-Winner" events with weight classes and a separate WPRS.)*

 **27. Please rate your overall support for implementing this "Hybrid System":**
-*(For example, some competitions could be "Open" (status quo), some could use "Equalizers," and some could be "Weight Class" events, with pilots choosing which to attend.)*
+*(For example, some competitions could be "Open" (status quo), some could use "Equalizers" and some could be "Weight Class" events, with pilots choosing which to attend.)*
 - [ ] Strongly Oppose
 - [ ] Oppose
 - [ ] Neutral / Need more info